SimoneTestino/SimoneTestino/content/ColivingLiguria/Houses/Ville Chiappella/Ville Chiappella.md

 > [!Abstract] In short
 > This page introduces **Ville Chiappella**, the first property complex of the [[ColivingLiguria]] project.
 Here we present the opportunity for [[Volunteers Ville Chiappella|volunteers]], the property's [[Location Ville Chiappella|location]], and its development [[Calendar Ville Chiappella|timeline]].

 **Ville Chiappella** is a traditional farmhouse complex composed of three distinct houses and extensive appurtenant lands.
 It represents a key opportunity for developing our coliving community.
-For a deep dive into the building's current state, including its masonry, roof, and grounds, you can find a full technical analysis in the [[Note on Exteriors of Cascina Brignone]].

 The property includes the following main buildings:

 - **[[Casa del Noce]]**: A spacious house with a solid structure, a large garden, many cellars, and a significant rustic outbuilding with great potential.